cryptonitor/CircuitWizard/README.md

 By structuring the project in this manner, we ensure clear communication of our goals, scope, and development plan, setting a strong foundation for the successful realization of the Circuit Board Mapping Program. s

+Chapter 42: Project Scalene
+Began as a simple calculation of elliptic curves (mindscapes throughout desktop creation of any replacement part for some "piece of shit made-to-fail manufactured waste" using various techniues)
+C